-- 13.4 In serious cases of centre staff malpractice, the awarding bodies reserve the right to share information with professional bodies such as the Teaching Agency. - 13.5 It is the responsibility of the head of centre to inform the accused individual that the awarding body may share information in accordance with paragraphs 13.2, 13.3 and 13.4.
+- 13.4 In serious cases of centre staff malpractice, the awarding bodies reserve the right to share information with professional bodies such as the National College for Teaching and Leadership. - 13.5 It is the responsibility of the head of centre to inform the accused individual that the awarding body may share information in accordance with paragraphs 13.2, 13.3 and 13.4.